MacRimi/ProxMenux/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Sugiere una nueva funcionalidad o mejora
+about: Suggest a new feature or improvement
-title: "[FEATURE] Describe la propuesta"
+title: "[FEATURE] Describe your proposal"
 labels: enhancement
 assignees: 'MacRimi'
 ---

-## Descripción
+## Description
-Explica la funcionalidad que propones.
+Explain the feature you are proposing.

-## Motivación
+## Motivation
-¿Por qué es importante esta mejora? ¿Qué problema resuelve?
+Why is this improvement important?
+What problem does it solve?

-## Alternativas consideradas
+## Alternatives Considered
-¿Hay otras soluciones que hayas pensado?
+Are there other solutions you have thought about?

-## Información adicional
+## Additional Information
-Agrega cualquier detalle extra que ayude a entender la propuesta.
+Add any extra details that help understand your proposal.